-4 Steps to the Correct Order — to Brush Your Teeth, Floss and use Mouthwash
+4 Steps to the Correct Order — to Brush, Floss & Mouthwash

-Many people know that it is important to brush your teeth twice a day, but they forget that the brushing needs to be done for two minutes.
+Many people know that it is important to brush your teeth twice a day and floss at least once a day, but they forget that the brushing needs to be done for two minutes.
 This two minute aspect is a much ignored aspect of peoples daily brushing routine, which is often the main reason for teeth related problems

 The twice-daily two-minute tooth brushing routine should actually consist of several steps that go in a very specific order, most people aren’t aware of that or just don’t care.